slimtoolkit/slim/README.md

 ## NOTES

-* The code is still not very pretty at this point in time :)
+* The code is still not very pretty, so feel free to make improvements and submit your PRs :)